-At this time, the use of other, systemic chemotherapy and targeted therapy for the treatment of thyroid cancer is determined on an individual basis and is most often given as part of a clinical trial (research study).
-See the Current Research section for more information.
+At this time, the use of other, systemic chemotherapy and targeted therapy for the treatment of thyroid cancer is determined on an individual basis and is most often given as part of a clinical trial.
+See the Latest Research section for more information.

 Getting care for symptoms and side effects